ddeeddii/isaac-ez-name-changer/readme.md

 # Isaac Ez Name Changer
-This is a simple program that allows for easy creation of name replacement mods for The Binding of Isaac: Repentance
+This is a simple program that allows for easy creation of name replacement mods for The Binding of Isaac: Repentance.

-Currently supports:
+Currently supports (for both items and trinkets):
 - Changing item names
 - Changing item descriptions
 - Changing item sprites